-During a 45-minutes long virtual panel discussion, we will elaborate the effects of the new regime together with experts from the Finnish Tax Authority and large financial institutions.
-We will discuss what new opportunities will arise for global financial institutions.
-Additionally, we will cover the following topics:
+We elaborated the effects of the new regime together with experts from the Finnish Tax Authority and large financial institutions in a virtual panel discussion.
+We discussed what new opportunities will arise for global financial institutions.
+Additionally, we covered the following topics:

 Katja Pussila works as a Senior Adviser at the Finnish Tax Administration and focuses on tax issues related to the Financial Sector.
 She is an OECD TRACE Model expert with a broad background in cross-border withholding tax issues - all the way from the withholding to the relief at source and refund claims.
 She has been involved with the TRACE implementation from the very beginning.
 During the legislative process, she represented the Tax Administration in the committee hearings and is a member of the Tax Administration's TRACE project group that is responsible for the detailed guidance and technical reporting solutions.